JPVenson/morestachio/README.md

 We think the model inference feature is compelling, because it allows for error detection, and faster debugging iterations when developing templates, which justifies this minor change to 'vanilla' mustache syntax.

-**Template partials** are a great feature for large scale template development.
-However, they introduce the risk of _infinite recursion_ if used improperly (especially since Morestachio allows for one to navigate 'up' a model with `../`).
+**Template partials** ARE a great feature for large scale template development.

-Including partials would complicate the general process of creating the templates, and allow unknown users to create potentially unbound processing requirements on our servers.
-It is possible to detect these cycles while parsing templates, so, if this is important to the broader OSS community, partial template support may be added to Morestachio in the future.
+You can create a Partial with the `{{#declare NAME}}Partial{{/declare}}` syntax.
+You can navigate up inside this partials.
+Partials can also be nested but are currently restricted to a maximum recursion of 255 depth.
+The programmer has the choice to define a behavior that ether throws an Exception or does nothing and ignores any deeper recusions.

+A Partial must be declared before its usage with `{{#include NAME}}` but you can use a partial to create hirarical templates.

 ###### Infos about new features